 Purchases over $19,400 must be bid competitively under established business practices.

 It is the personal responsibility of each department manager to control all transactions against their assigned budget accounts to ensure that they conform to policies of the Commonwealth, the State System of Higher Education, and the University.
 This responsibility includes, but is not limited to, all requests for purchases (of goods or services) and all requests for payments (disbursements of any kind, regardless of funding source).

 Authority to sign purchase requests or payment requests (in any form or format) may be delegated to a limited number of employees.
-Such delegations must be reported in writing to the Assistant Vice President for Finance and Business Services or designee.
+Such delegations must be reported in writing to the Associate Vice President for Finance, Budget, and Business Services or designee.
 This delegation and/or authority may be revoked for violations of the policies contained or referenced herein, and appropriate disciplinary action taken for any fraudulent or misappropriated use of tax dollars or University funds.

 The University has established the following business practices for compliance with this policy and Commonwealth regulations:

 The University President has the power and duty under Act 1982-188, Section 2010-A, Subsection (10) to "...negotiate and award all contracts for equipment, services and supplies...." in accordance with the above stated limitations.

 The University President has been designated as "Fiscal Officer and Contracting Officer", and has further delegated power and authority to those individuals identified on the attached delegation documents.

 The University President has approved the following procedures.
 All procurements $19,400 must be authorized in advance by either the Purchasing Office, Construction Procurement Office.